tnsholding/docs.meetingroommap.net/content/en/Getting started/_index.md

 The add-ins are made for the Office 365 suite, and MeetingRoomMap registers as an application in Azure AD and expects users to log in with a valid Azure AD/Office 365 account.
 Meeting rooms and people to map are fetched from Azure AD.
 Thus an active Office 365 subscription is needed.
 #### Paid subscription plan for MeetingRoomMap

-Using the admin web site and add-ins of MeetingRoomMap, requires a paid subscription plan - see [Sign-up for MeetingRoomMap subscription](/getting-started/subscription/).
+Using the admin website and add-ins of MeetingRoomMap, requires a paid subscription plan - see [Sign-up for MeetingRoomMap subscription](/getting-started/subscription/).
 The subscription is obtained through the [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/tnsconsulting.meetingroommap) and billed monthly through the Azure billing.

 {{% alert title="Free trial" color="info" %}}
 A free trial exists for trying out MeetingRoomMap.
-For a period of two weeks, the admin web site and all add-ins can be used without an active subscription.
+For a period of two weeks, the admin website and all add-ins can be used without an active subscription.
 {{% /alert %}}

 #### Granting consent

-Before starting to use the admin web site or any of the add-ins, an administrator must grant consent to MeetingRoomMap - see [Granting consent to the MeetingRoomMap service](/getting-started/admin/).
+Before starting to use the admin website or any of the add-ins, an administrator must grant consent to MeetingRoomMap - see [Granting consent to the MeetingRoomMap service](/getting-started/admin/).

 ## Installation of add-ins